Tennessee floods tear 7-month-old twins from father’s arms

 WAVERLY, Tenn.
-(AP) — Matthew Rigney and Danielle Hall were sleeping with their four children in the Tennessee apartment they had just moved into two weeks earlier, when they were awakened by the floods.
+(AP) — Matthew Rigney and Danielle Hall were sleeping with their four children in the Tennessee apartment they had just moved into two weeks earlier when the flash flooding struck.

-“We heard a loud boom,” Rigney told WTVF-TV.
-“It was the door busting in and water raging through our house.”
+“We woke up and water was filling our apartment,” Rigney told WTVF-TV.

 The normally shallow and sedate Trace Creek just 20 feet (6 meters) away had overflowed, turned by record-breaking rainfall into a raging torrent.